Akinji: History

 Akindjis were gathered from mostly the Muslim population just as Devshirme was from the Christian population.
 However, there were exemptions for villages that were waqf lands.
 For example, in 1573, some villages in Filibe were exempted from giving akındjıs, since they were owned by the soup-kitchen waqf of the Sultan in Üsküdar.

 Since akinjis were seen as irregular militia, they did not have regular salaries as kapikulu soldiers, or fiefs like timarli soldiers; their only income was the booty that they captured.

 The Akinji system had an important role at the establishment of the empire and fast expansion of Ottoman territories in Europe.
 Though the akinji system worked excellently from the 14th to 16th centuries, it began to decline after the 16th century.
 Starting with 16th-17th century nomadic Tatar and Nogay cavalry from the Crimean Khanate also served as akinjis for the Ottoman Empire.
 After the Ottoman advance in Europe stopped, akinji warriors became unnecessary and without the economy of booty this warrior class slowly faded away.
 After the modernization of the Ottoman army, the last few officially recognized akinji clans were abolished.
 Still, last remnants of akinji system existed till late 19th century in the Balkan provinces as the bashi-bozouk (irregular) warriors.

 Although the terminology differentiating between similar types of Ottoman cavalry corps is not fully clarified, the akinji, once decimated in the battle of Giurgiu in October 1595 as they were retreating over the Danube, was apparently gradually replaced by new irregular corps, such as the "deli" and "bashi-bozouk".

+The Akinji have migrated across the world, and created the surname "Akunjee", which you may find little to no people with this surname.
+Most of the small group of Akunjees have moved to parts of Asia.

 In literature

-Akinji lifestyle with battles was a romantic fantasy for the public and so akinjis were a popular subject in Ottoman folk literature and music.
-"Serhad türküleri" or "border folk songs" is a subcategory of Ottoman folk music dealing mostly with akinji raids and battles or love affairs of akinji warriors, sometimes odes to fallen warriors.
-Alişimin Kaşları Kara" (My Aliş had Black Eyebrows), "Estergon Kalesi" (Castle of Esztergom) are some of the most popular examples.
+Akinji's lifestyle with battles was a romantic fantasy for the public.
+Therefore, akinjis were a popular subject in Ottoman folk literature and music.
+Serhad Türküleri (Border Folk Songs) is a subcategory of Ottoman folk music dealing mostly with akinji raids and battles or love affairs of akinji warriors, sometimes odes to fallen warriors.
+Alişimin Kaşları Kara (My Little Ali Has Black Eyebrows), and Estergon Kalesi (Castle of Esztergom) are some of the most popular examples.
 In the modern period, romantic-revivalist Turkish writers also wrote poems about akinjis.
-Yahya Kemal's "Akıncılar" is one of the most well-known example on this subject.
+Yahya Kemal's Akıncılar is one of the most well-known examples on this subject: